 Santa Rosa County District Schools has developed policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The district will notify parents and eligible students of these policies at least annually at the beginning of the school year and will notify after any substantive changes.
 The district will also directly notify, such as through U.S. mail or email, parents of students who are scheduled to participate in the specific or approximate dates of the activities or surveys listed below and provide an opportunity for the parent to opt a student out of participation of the specific activity or survey.
-This district will make this notification to parents at the beginning of the school year if the district has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and are provided an opportunity to opt their student out of such activities and surveys.
+This district will make this notification to parents at the beginning of the school year if the district has identified the specific or approximate dates of the activities or surveys and activities and surveys listed below and are provided an opportunity to opt their student out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this requirement: